TaiKamilla/img-compression/README.md

 This script will compress all **JPG** and **PNG** files place in the image folder that is next to this script

+**Important:**

+The images to compress need to be in side the image folder (does not matter if they are in a sub-folder)

 ## ![](.documentation/README/img/Tux.svg) Linux

 ### ![](.documentation/README/img/ImageMagick_logo-1580722729696.svg) ImageMagick